Umbel convexity and the geometry of trees: More examples of metric spaces with non-trivial infrasup-umbel convexity

-In this section, we give more examples of metric spaces which are umbel convex or have non-trivial umbel cotype.
+In this section, we give more examples of metric spaces which are umbel convex or have non-trivial infrasup-umbel convexity.
 We begin with the simple observation that umbel convexity is trivial for proper\footnote{A metric space is \emph{proper} if all its closed balls are compact.} metric spaces in the same way that property $(\beta)$ is trivial for finite-dimensional normed spaces.